LloydYCHuang/Webpage/cv.md

 ## Awards & honors
 **Travel Grants supported by International Union of Soil Sciences (IUSS)**
-*Up to 1000 USD as reimbursements of travel costs for early-career scientists*
+*1000 USD as reimbursements of travel costs for early-career scientists*
--	Accepted in May, 2022
 -	Acquired travel grant for 22<sup>nd</sup> World Congress of Soil Science

 **Honorable Mention for Academic Thesis Competition**